stevenkfirth/eprun/README.md

-The simulation outputs are located in the '.eso' file, another of the simulation output files.
+The simulation calculation results are located in the '.eso' file, another of the simulation output files.
 We can see a summary of the interval (hourly) results in the 'RUN PERIOD 1' section of the '.eso' file by using the [`get_interval_summary`] method:

 ```python